 Our final 2D shapes anchor charts!
 We had the most trouble finding triangles and squares!

 If you’re looking for more shapes fun, check out SHAPES BOOTCAMP!
-This is a research based, classroom proven 2D and 3D shapes curriculum that is part of the TKS BOOTCAMP curriculum!
+This is a research-based, classroom-proven 2D and 3D shapes curriculum that is part of the TKS BOOTCAMP curriculum!
+Click the image below for more information on Shapes Bootcamp by TKS!